semlawer/Chi-Covid-and-Food-Insecurity/README.txt

 Please see requirements.txt for a complete list.

 To Run Software:
-To launch the Django application with the created databases, type the following command in the bash command line:
+First, to launch the Django application with the created databases, type the following command in the bash command line:
     bash setup.sh

-To create the databases from scratch and launch the Django application, type the following command in the bash command line:
+Alternatively, to create the databases from scratch and launch the Django application, type the following command in the bash command line:
     bash setup.sh -d scrap